Module 3: Technology (Part 7)

 Don’t open, download, or click on anything that looks even remotely suspicious

 Don’t assume that just because you know the sender it must be safe.
-People often have their email address books hacked, and cybercriminals often prey on victims by sending emails with damaging viruses, spyware, or malware in links that the recipients may click on simply in good faith that the sender (the person whose account was hacked) wouldn’t possibly send them anything malicious.
+People often have their email address books hacked, and cyber criminals often prey on victims by sending emails with damaging viruses, spyware, or malware in links that the recipients may click on simply in good faith that the sender (the person whose account was hacked) wouldn’t possibly send them anything malicious.
 Pay attention to what you’re doing online, and don’t open or click on anything on “autopilot.”
 Be especially wary of anything that asks you to “act immediately,” that sounds too good to be true, or that asks you to enter personal information.

 Back up your data often and store it securely

-Back up your data often to protect your schoolwork, music, photos, and all other digitally‐stored information.
+Back up your data often to protect your schoolwork, music, photos, and all other digitally stored information.
 Make sure the backup copy is safely stored somewhere else.
 For example, if you back up your flash drive to your hard drive but then keep them both in the same bag, this defeats the point of backing it up.
 Lots of colleges offer their students storage space on the school’s server, which can be a great backup option.
 This way, if you do encounter a problem—such as a virus that erases your hard drive or a hacker who locks you out of the account where your store all your photos—your backup will make the consequences less dire.

 Check and customize your security and privacy settings